 My book, Four Years To A TV Deal will be available at online retailers in December 2017, just in time for the Holidays.
 However, in a few weeks you’ll be able to pre-order an advanced copy with a special ebook version with pictures and depictions.
 The pre-order form will be available via Indiegogo.
 I’ll post the link when it’s active in another blog post.

-You’ll also be able to support my endeavors to get published by obtain electronic versions (PDF) or signed copies of my epic medieval fantasy, The UnderFlow: Rising Sword, Twisting Dagger and my sexy action thriller, A Perfect Weapon.
-I’ll talk more about these books in another blog post so bookmark this blog now:
+You’ll also be able to support my endeavors to get published by obtain electronic versions (PDF) or signed copies of my sexy action thriller, A Perfect Weapon.
+I’ll talk more about this book in another blog post so bookmark this blog now:

 In December I plan to launch my first nonfiction book, “4 Years To A TV Deal”